abcAssess/abcAssess-legal/privacy-policy.md

 ## 2. Information We Collect (Data Minimization)

-### &nbsp;&nbsp;We apply a strict "Data Minimization" policy, collecting only what is essential for educational assessment:
+### We apply a strict "Data Minimization" policy, collecting only what is essential for educational assessment:

 * **Teacher Account Data:** We use local sign-in, Google Sign-In and Sign in with Apple.
 We collect your provider-provided name, email address, and unique identifier.
 * **Student Assessment Data:** Teachers may enter student's First Name, Last Initial (optional), and Birth Month/Year (optional).
 Alternatively, they may enter a student id or other identifier instead of the student's name.
 Birth Month/Year are used solely to calculate age for assessment accuracy and avoids the collection of exact birth dates.